pachyderm/pachyderm/doc/reference/s3gateway_api.md

 Route: `POST /<branch>.<repo>?uploadId=<uploadId>`

 Completes a multipart upload.
-Note that if ETags are included in the request payload, they must be of the same format as returned by s3 gateway when the multipart chunks are included.
-If they are md5 hashes (or any other hash algorithm), they will be ignored.
+If ETags are included in the request payload, they must be of the same format as returned by the s3 gateway when the multipart chunks are included.
+If they are `md5` hashes or any other hash algorithm, they are ignored.

 #### Initiate Multipart Upload